All About Parliament

-Most MPs do aspire to these positions and will want to impress the whips, who make recommendations to the party leadership about the more junior of these positions, by being reasonably loyal to the party in votes and by showing their ability in parliamentary discussions.
+Most MPs do aspire to these positions.
+They will want to impress the whips, who make recommendations to the party leadership about the more junior of these positions.
+They will do this by being reasonably loyal to the party in votes and by showing their ability in parliamentary discussions.

 Other than this, MPs, unlike people in almost any other occupation, have no job description and so have to develop what their role is.